"CHEF TELL The Biography of America's Pioneer TV Showman Chef" by Ronald Joseph Kule

 No one has ever seen anyone like him: Chef Tell cooks fast, entertains, teaches and makes America feel confident enough to try cooking his way.

-Fan mail, blossoms into 14,000 pieces of mail weekly.
+Fan mail blossoms into 14,000 pieces of mail weekly.
 Excited crowds cheer him at airports, laugh at his quips.
-In Capitol Center in Baltimore, Maryland, he draws 20,000 people to his five cooking shows on one weekend.
+In Capitol Center in Baltimore, Maryland, he draws 20,000 people to five cooking shows on one weekend.

 PM Magazine gushes over their new “rock-star chef.”
 In 95 percent of their syndicated outlets, he draws up to 50-percent market share.
 Detroit’s Kelly & Company conducts a “Chef Tell Look-Alike” contest, and other cities and towns follow suit.

 Tell’s ruggedly masculine appeal crosses gender and generational lines of television viewers.
-Twenty and thirty-year-old home cooks swoon over his engaging style and simple recipes.
+20 and 30-year-old home cooks swoon over his engaging style and simple recipes.

 “If a housewife, or man, sees me do something in 90 seconds they figure they can make it in five minutes,” Tell says.

-Messages of surprise, shock and reminiscence flood the internet, including this: “Chef Tell has died?
+Sadly, Friday morning, October 26, 2007, he collapses at home and dies alone.
+Messages of surprise, shock and reminiscence flood the internet, including this, which he would have loved, “Chef Tell has died?
 Stick a fork in him, he’s done.”